ZachiNachshon/anchor/docs/dynamic-command.md

 <h3 id="add-workflow">Create a Workflow (Action-Set)</h3>

 Workflow is an actions-set, meaning, it allows execution of pre-defined actions in a serialized manner.
-It is a multi executable instruction definition.
+It is a multi executable instructions definitions.

 <h4 id="workflow-attributes">Attributes</h4>